tjd1234/cmpt120fall2022/lectures/lecture5/lecture5notes.md

     turtle.left(90)
 ```

-The code in the for-loop body is run four times because there are four colors
+The code in the for-loop body runs four times because there are four colors in
-in the list.
+the list.
 Furthermore, the color of each side is set to a different color.

 ## Other Turtle Stuff